OlivierLD/ROB/raspberry-sailor/RESTImageProcessor/README.md

 # RESTImageProcessor
+Image processing capabilities, exposed through REST.
-Used by the WeatherWizard, from its Web UI.
+Used by the WeatherWizard (in `RESTNavServer`), from its Web UI.